HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/rendering_large_config.md

 ### Load Balancer Set-up

 We used AWS Elastic Load Balancing (ELB) to automatically distribute incoming application traffic across multiple targets.
+We are using c5.4xlarge instances, which support a network bandwidth upto 10Gbps.
+For handling more virtual users in a large configuration, we chose to use AWS ELB.

-In our DX Kubernetes deployment, we updated the HAProxy service type from "LoadBalancer" to "NodePort" with a specific serviceNodePort.
-We then added the EC2 worker node instances containing HAProxy pods as a target group in the AWS ELB listeners.
+In our DX Kubernetes deployment, the HAProxy service type was updated from "LoadBalancer" to "NodePort" with a designated serviceNodePort.
+The EC2 worker node instances hosting the HAProxy pods were then added as a target group within the AWS ELB listeners.

 ### JMeter agents